wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.1.6 =

+Fixed rlink attribute so it works when pages are specified using page_id=X in the query string instead of requiring Permalinks being set to Post name.
+Set default rlink URL to REQUEST_URI (current page).

 = 2.1.5 =

 Added PAGE_URI and REMOTE_ADDR to [abase] output and at the bottom of emails by default.
 Added emailorigin="none" emailorigin="page" and emailorigin="remote_addr" to disable the email origin line or have the email origin line include just the page or just the remote address.
 The remote address is the IP address of the remote browser.